A Quick Introduction to Embryo Donation

 5. The Process is Different Than Embryo Adoption

 Essentially, embryo adoption views the embryo as a child, requiring the recipients to go through a comprehensive legal process to “adopt” the embryo.
-Embryo donation is a more straightforward process which views the embryo as a gift that is being donated and the recipients are accepting ownership.
-As intended parents, you are the legal guardians of the child and listed as so on the birth certificate.
+Embryo donation is a more straightforward process that views the embryo as a gift that is being donated and the recipients are accepting ownership.
+Therefore, no home study is required.
+As intended parents, you are the legal guardians of the child and are listed as so on the birth certificate.

 Find Additional Embryo Donation Resources in Our Blog